wmo-im/wis2box-training/documentation/docs/practical-sessions/connecting-to-mqtt.md

 Click 'BACK', then 'SAVE' to save your connection and subscription details.
 Then click 'CONNECT':

-Wait a little a bit and messages should start appearing in your MQTT Explorer session:
+Messages should start appearing in your MQTT Explorer session as follows:

 <img alt="mqtt-explorer-global-broker-topics" src="../../assets/img/mqtt-explorer-global-broker-topics.png" width="600">